autogluon/autogluon/examples/pytorch_squeezenet.md

                               stride=(1,1)).double()
 ```

-Transform numpy image format to pyTorch tensor.
+Transform numpy image format to PyTorch tensor.
 Using an untrained network,
-so normalization as specificed in Squeezenet documentation is not
+so normalization as specificed in SqueezeNet documentation is not
 required.